Pyomo/pyomo/doc/OnlineDocs/contributed_packages/pyros.rst

     for which :math:`(x, z, y, q)`
     satisfies the equality constraints
     :math:`h_j(x, z, y, q) = 0\,\,\forall\, j \in \mathcal{J}`.
-    If this requirement is not met,
+    If this assumption is not met,
     then the selection of 'state'
     (i.e., not degree of freedom) variables :math:`y` is incorrect, and one or more of the :math:`y` variables should be appropriately